STOIE/recipes/recipes/mongolian_beef/README.md

 ### Method

-In a large ziplock bag add the sliced flank steak and cornstarch.
-Toss the beef to coat evenly.
-Heat a large skillet to high heat and add the vegetable oil.
-Once heated, add the steak in a single layer and cook on each side for about a minute until the edges just start to brown.
-Once the steak is cooked, remove and set aside on a plate.
+1. In a large bowl add the sliced flank steak and cornstarch and mix until all the beef is coated evenly.
+1. Heat a large skillet or pan to high heat and add the vegetable oil.
+1. Once hot, add the steak in a single layer and cook on each side for about a minute until the edges just start to brown.
+1. Once the steak is cooked, remove and set aside on a plate.
-In a small mixing bowl combine soy sauce, brown sugar, water, ginger, and garlic.
-Add the sauce to the pan and bring to a boil.
-Add the steak to the sauce and allow the sauce to thicken for a couple of minutes.
-Toss with the chopped green onions and sprinkle with red pepper flakes.
+1. In a small mixing bowl combine the soy sauce, brown sugar, water, ginger, garlic, chilli flakes and mix well.
+1. Add the sauce to the pan and bring to a boil.
+1. Add the steak to the sauce and allow the sauce to thicken for a couple of minutes and then remove from heat.
+1. Toss with the chopped green onions before serving on hot rice.